A subclass of polynomial function

 Parabola is completely above or below the X axis.

-The quadratic equation has two complex number solutions as
+The quadratic equation has a pair of complex conjugates for solutions:

 (-b±√+discriminant i) / 2a.